Blog > Treatment Strategies > Undiagnosed ADHD in Adults: Signs, Symptoms & Clinical Red Flags

 What to Do If You Suspect ADHD is Undiagnosed or Untreated

-When you or your patient/client is showing signs of untreated ADHD in adults or you wonder what does undiagnosed ADHD look like in adults, here are next steps:
+When a patient is showing signs of untreated ADHD in adults, here are the recommended clinical next steps.

 1. Suggest a Formal ADHD Assessment / Testing